Dog ownership is fun and rewarding. There’s no denying the love and companionship you get from a beloved family pet.

 In this state, dog bite cases are really quite simple: a dog owner must prevent his or her dog from biting another person.
 The only exceptions to this are if the person is illegally on the individual’s property or has provoked the dog in some way.

 If you live in New Jersey and you’ve been the victim of a dog bite, you likely have a case.
-Please call NJ dog attack lawyer David J. Cowhey at 609-245-5217 or contact us online for a free consultation.
+Please call David J. Cowhey at 866-259-4377 or reach out to us through our online form and schedule your free consultation.

 Dog bite cases in New Jersey are handled under the legal principle of strict liability.
 But what does this mean, exactly?